KevinSnyderCodes/kevinsnydercodes.github.io/posts/rules-for-building.md

 Of all the projects and companies in my personal and professional career, the ones I enjoyed the most were those that used and built delightful software.

+That's the kind of software I want to create.
 When I'm building software, I don't want the experience to be anything short of delightful.
 I want to enjoy using what I've built and I want others to enjoy using it as well.
 I don't consider a project done unless it's enjoyable to use.

 You could write an entire book dissecting what makes a delightful experience when using software.
 It's certainly not an easy experience to create.
 You have to understand and predict your customer without asking what they want.
 Often times even if you do ask them, they don't actually know what they want.
 They just know that something is _bad_ and they want it to be _good_.
 It's your job to figure out _why_ it's bad and _how_ to make it good.